QEFM: Presentation

-On air QEFM had a very polished style and the studios in Camberley became home to some famous (or later famous) names.
+On air QEFM had a polished style, and the studios in Camberley became home to several presenters who went on to greater fame.
 One such name was Dave Lee Travis, who after leaving the BBC in a much publicised split, briefly presented his independent commercial show via the station.
-Todd Slaughter, President of the Official Elvis Presley Fan Club, also broadcast a very popular Elvis Show which he handed over to Mike Adams, ex-Radio One contributor and BBC Midlands presenter.
+Todd Slaughter, President of the Official Elvis Presley Fan Club, also broadcast an Elvis Show which he handed over to Mike Adams, ex-Radio One contributor and BBC Midlands presenter.

 While QEFM was primarily a MOR and pop music station, one of the few programmes to survive the station's closure in 1994 was Eric Wiltsher's "Satellite Surgery" (later known as the "Media Zoo"), which having originally moved to QEFM from Euronet, transferred across to Country Music Radio.